-The principal has the right, if necessary, to exclude a student from all school activities during the time of due process.
+The principal has the right, if necessary, to exclude a student from any or all school activities during the time of due process.
 If a student has been expelled from the school, the parents/guardians may request a hearing from the school.
 If a hearing is requested, the school must be notified within five school days after the parents/guardians have received notification of the student's required expulsion.
 If a reply is not received within this five-day period, the hearing is waived and the expulsion from St. Philomena School is final.

-If a hearing is requested, it is held within five school days of receiving such a request.
 The hearing committee will consist of the pastor or his designee, the principal, and a designated teacher.
 The final decision of the hearing committee will be submitted to the parents/guardians within five days of the hearing.
 The decision of the hearing committee is final.